 • Bloom: An individual flower, one to a stem – with no buds showing

-• Collection: Three to five different varieties
+• Collection: A specified number of different varieties

 • Display: May include one or more varieties